letsencrypt/website/TRANSLATION.md

 * Copy the English version of the file you wish to translate into `content\XX\`
 * If the header of the file contains "`aliases:`", **you must remove the line with "`aliases:`"**
 * Do **not** change `date` or `lastmod` : they must correspond to the the English version (and not when the translation occured: it's used to detect when a translation is out-of-sync)
+* If your translation takes time, please open early a draft pull-request so others know you are working on it

 You can check the translation status using https://letsencrypt.org/i18n/